 Freburger et al. studied the increased prevalence in low back pain from 1992 to 2006 and found that more than 80 percent of adults will experience at least one episode of disabling low back pain during their lifetime.

 Although the reports of pain location and quality are similar across patients, they can vary significantly with respect to intensity.
 A savvy clinician would be able to recognize the objective findings relative to piriformis syndrome, which allows patients to start treatment early and avoid long-term pain and dysfunction.

-Inability to diagnose piriformis syndrome in a timely manner may lead to a cascade of other conditions, including chronic pain, paresthesias, and muscle weakness.
-Delaying a correct diagnosis is not only costly for the patient in terms of pain and dysfunction but also, quite literally, as it may involve expensive diagnostic imaging that nearly always turns up negative.
+The inability to diagnose piriformis syndrome in a timely manner may lead to a domino effect of other conditions, such as chronic pain, paresthesias, and muscle weakness.
+Delaying a correct diagnosis is not only costly for patients, but also may involve expensive diagnostic imaging that nearly always turns up negative.

 Anatomy of the piriformis muscle

 A thorough understanding of the anatomical relationship between the piriformis muscle and the sciatic nerve is needed to recognize piriformis syndrome.
 The hip is a ball-and-socket joint where inherent stability is provided by the bony structure.

-The peroneal branch is thought to be more often involved in piriformis syndrome because it is less robust than the tibial nerve and runs laterally in the sciatic notch making it more vulnerable to compression.
-The course of the sciatic nerve is such that if the piriformis muscle is inflamed or irritated, the nerve will be affected and a sciatica-like pain will result.
+The peroneal branch is thought to be more often involved in piriformis syndrome because it’s less robust than the tibial nerve and runs laterally in the sciatic notch, making it more vulnerable to compression.
+The course of the sciatic nerve is such that if the piriformis muscle is inflamed or irritated, the nerve will be affected, and a sciatica-like pain will result.

-The anatomy of the sciatic nerve can vary among individuals.
+Not everyone has the same sciatic nerve anatomy!
 One Ethiopian study found that, among a sample of 28 cadavers (56 limbs total), about 11 percent of them had variations of the location of the sciatic nerve relative to the piriformis.

 Piriformis syndrome symptoms